Don't Go in the House: Plot

 Donny Kohler is a withdrawn man in his thirties who is obsessed with fire—his fixation stems back to his childhood, during which his sadistic, abusive mother would burn him on their gas stove to "burn the evil out of him."
 After returning from his factory job one evening to the dilapidating Victorian home he shares with his now-elderly mother, Donny finds that she has died in her upstairs bedroom.
 This spurs mixed emotions—initially of excitement, as he is finally freed from her—but alternately, fear, as he begins to hear a disembodied voice in the house that seems hers.

 The following day, Donny calls in sick to work and spends the day lining an upstairs room with aluminum, effectively fireproofing it.
 That night, he visits a flower shop right before closing and is sold flowers for his mother by a florist named Kathy Jordan.
-Outside the shop, Donny witnesses Kathy miss her bus before being harangued by a group of men.
+Outside the shop, Donny sees Kathy miss her bus before she is harangued by a group of men.
 When Donny offers her a ride, she accepts.
 Donny talks Kathy into meeting his mother, but she grows nervous once inside and attempts to call for a taxi before Donny incapacitates her.

 Kathy regains consciousness and finds herself naked and chained to the ceiling of the metal-walled room.
 Donny enters the room in a fire suit, douses Kathy in gasoline, and burns her alive using a flamethrower.
 The following day, Donny fails to show up to work and instead kidnaps a stranded female motorist, again murdering her by immolation.
 He then proceeds to singe his mother's corpse before dressing it in her clothing.
 Donny repeats the same murder scenario that night with Linda, a woman he assails at a grocery store, and arranges her alongside his mother and the other two female victims.